sraynitjsr/Spring_Framework_Master_Repo/Annotations.md

 ###### @Value: Injects values from properties files or other sources into Spring beans.

 ###### @Qualifier: Used with @Autowired to specify which bean to inject if multiple candidates exist.

+### How Annotations Benefit Spring Development :-

+#### Reduced XML Configuration: Annotations reduce the need for XML configuration in Spring applications, making the code more concise and easier to read.

+#### Improved Development Speed: They make it easier to define beans, wire dependencies, and configure aspects, resulting in faster development.

+#### Better Code Organization: Annotations help to clarify the roles of classes and methods within your application.